 STONE SOUP: Many people want to get involved with climate action, but don’t have time because the modern economy demands that we work and work and work and still somehow also take care of ourselves and our homes.
 Inspired by the Stone Soup folk tale, we’re planning climate talks in peoples’ homes around a meal to give back a little bit of free time.
 1. Make a huge vegan stew, 2. invite your neighbours, 3. talk about climate breakdown and climate action — and 4. send them home with a recipe and leftovers.
 We have slides which you can copy and adapt to your presentation style.
 Check out Climate Fast’s Kitchen Table Conversations for a similar program.

 DEEP-CANVASSING: Deep-canvassing is an approach to door-to-door canvassing that relies on extended listening.
 The approach has had modest success in reducing prejudice in the United States.
-In 2019, we’re hoping to get out there and ask people what they think about climate change in order to get the conversation started and develop a better approach to talking about climate breakdown and climate action.
+We helped develop a door-knocking campaign with Toronto350.
+If you want to get involved, reach out or attend the weekly Toronto350 meeting on Tuesdays.

 PLEDGES in SCHOOLS: I’m currently talking with teachers at my former high school about incorporating our pledge system into classes or an extracurricular club.
 Get in touch and I’ll keep you posted on what works and doesn’t work and give advice about implementing something similar in a school near you.